Roots

 • Asbeck, Erin M. et al. “Afro-Ethnic Hairstyling Trends, Risks, and Recommendations.”
 Cosmetics, vol. 9, no. 1, 2022, p.
 19.

 • Byrd, Ayana D. and Lori L. Tharps.
-Hair Story ❉ Untangling the Roots of Black Hair in America.
+Hair Story: Untangling the Roots of Black Hair in America.
 St. Martin’s Press, 2001.

 • Davis-Sivasothy, Audrey.
-The Science of Black Hair ❉ A Comprehensive Guide to Textured Hair.
+The Science of Black Hair: A Comprehensive Guide to Textured Hair.
 Sivasothy, 2011.

 • Ellington, Tameka, and Joseph L. Underwood, editors.
-Textures ❉ The History and Art of Black Hair.
+Textures: The History and Art of Black Hair.
 Hirmer Publishers, 2020.

 • Morrow, Willie L. 400 Years Without a Comb.
 Morrow’s Unlimited, 1973.

 • Nyela, Océane.
-Braided Archives ❉ Black hair as a site of diasporic transindividuation.
+Braided Archives: Black hair as a site of diasporic transindividuation.
 York University, 2021.
 (Thesis)

 Glossary

-Meaning ❉ Ancestral Hair refers to the inherited genetic characteristics and structural predispositions of one's hair, particularly significant for individuals with Black or mixed-race heritage.
+Meaning ❉ Textured Hair Care refers to the considered practice of attending to the unique structure of coily, kinky, and wavy hair, particularly for those with Black and mixed-race heritage.